suse-edge/edge-image-builder/docs/building-images.md

   parameter is omitted.
 If this option is set, these may need to be manually added if they are still in use.
 * `kernelArgs` - Optional; Provides a list of flags that should be passed to the kernel on boot.
 * `users` - Optional; Defines a list of operating system users to be created.
-Each entry is made up of the following fields:
+Each entry is made up of the following fields (one or both of the password and SSH key must be provided per user):
   * `username` - Required; Username of the user to create.
 To set the password or SSH key for the root user, use the value `root` for this field.
   * `encryptedPassword` - Optional; Encrypted password to set for the use (for example, using `openssl passwd -6 $PASSWORD` to generate the value for this field).
-  * `sshKey` - Optional; Full public SSH key to configure for the user.
+  * `sshKeys` - Optional; List of public SSH keys to configure for the user.
 * `systemd` - Optional; Defines lists of services to enable/disable.
 Either or both of `enable` and `disable` may be included; if neither are provided, this section is ignored.
   * `enable` - Optional; List of systemd services to enable.